Zia-ul-Haq: Early life and education

-Muhammad Zia-ul-Haq was born on 12 August 1924 in Jullundur, Punjab, British India.
+Muhammad Zia-ul-Haq was born on 12 August 1924 in Jullundur, Punjab into a family belonging to the Arain tribe of Punjabis.
 His father, Muhammad Akbar Ali, worked in the Army General Headquarters in Delhi.
 Ali was noted for his religiousness which earned him the Muslim clerical title of maulvi.
-His family belonged to the Arain community of Punjabis.
-At an early age, Zia and his six siblings were taught the Quran.
+At an early age, Zia and his six siblings were taught the Qur'an.

-After completing his initial education in Simla, Zia attended Delhi's prestigious St. Stephen's College, an Anglican missionary school, for his bachelor's degree in history, from which he graduated with distinction in 1943.
+After completing his initial education in Shimla, Zia attended Delhi's prestigious St. Stephen's College, an Anglican missionary school, for his bachelor's degree in history, from which he graduated with distinction in 1943.
 He was admitted to the Indian Military Academy at Dehradun, graduating in May 1945 among the last group of officers to be commissioned before the independence of India.

 Military service

 Early career and partition

 Zia was commissioned into the British Indian Army on 12 May 1943 after graduating from the Mhow Officer Training School.
-He was posted to the 13th Lancers, a cavalry unit accoutered with tanks.
-During the Second World War, in May 1945, Zia participated in the Burma campaign and the Malayan campaign of the Pacific War against the Imperial Japanese Army.
+He was posted to the 13th Lancers, a cavalry unit equipped with tanks.
+During the Second World War, Zia participated in the Burma campaign of the Pacific War against the Imperial Japanese Army.